Catalyst Center on ESXi Deployment Guide

 When prompted by the Catalyst Center on ESXi GUI, enter the default credentials (admin/P@ssword9) to log in. |

-The CC VA Launcher's Silent mode allows you to deploy a Catalyst Center on ESXi virtual appliance using the settings specified in the config.json configuration file.
-This mode is useful when you want to integrate the launcher in your deployment automation workflow.
-To configure a virtual appliance using the launcher's silent mode, complete the following procedure.
+Use the silent mode of the CC VA Launcher to deploy a Catalyst Center on ESXi virtual appliance with the settings specified in the config.json file.
+Use silent mode to integrate the launcher into a deployment automation workflow.
+Complete these steps to configure a virtual appliance using the launcher's silent mode.

 ![]() Note |